Captain Scarlet (character): New Captain Scarlet

+Though a dedicated Spectrum officer, Scarlet is also tormented by the reality that he is no longer fully human, as well as his growing feelings for Destiny Angel, the girlfriend of his late friend, Black.

+Reception

-In 1995, Matthews expressed surprise at being so well remembered for voicing a puppet character to the exclusion of his other roles, writing: "I think I have spoken many times about how unimportant Captain Scarlet was in my working life 28 years ago, and I can't give the impression that Scarlet has been a big thing in my life since ...
+In 1995, Francis Matthews expressed surprise at being so well remembered for voicing a puppet character to the exclusion of his other roles, writing: "I think I have spoken many times about how unimportant Captain Scarlet was in my working life 28 years ago, and I can't give the impression that Scarlet has been a big thing in my life since ...
 [T]o be left with a piece of wood as one's main epitaph is becoming a bit galling!"